Erasure code: Applications of erasure coding in storage systems

+RS(10,4)

-Example: In RS (10, 4) code, which is used in Facebook for their HDFS, 10 MB of user data is divided into ten 1MB blocks.
+Example: In RS(10, 4) code, which is used in Facebook for their HDFS (now part of Apache Hadoop), 10 MB of user data is divided into ten 1MB blocks.
 Then, four additional 1 MB parity blocks are created to provide redundancy.
 This can tolerate up to 4 concurrent failures.
-The storage overhead here is 14/10 = 1.4X.
+The storage overhead here is 14/10 = 1.4×.

 In the case of a fully replicated system, the 10 MB of user data will have to be replicated 4 times to tolerate up to 4 concurrent failures.
-The storage overhead in that case will be 50/10 = 5X.
+The storage overhead in that case will be 50/10 = 5 times.

 This gives an idea of the lower storage overhead of erasure-coded storage compared to full replication and thus the attraction in today's storage systems.

+The Hitchhiker scheme can be combined with RS-coding to reduce the amount of computation and data-transfer required for data block reconstruction.
+It is also implemented as an HDFS codec, though a policy will need to be manually defined for it to be used.

+Hot data

-Initially, erasure codes were used to reduce the cost of storing "cold" (rarely-accessed) data efficiently; but erasure codes can also be used to improve performance serving "hot" (more-frequently-accessed) data.
+Initially, erasure codes were used to reduce the cost of storing "cold" (rarely-accessed) data efficiently; but erasure codes can also be used to improve performance serving "hot" (more-frequently-accessed) data compared to simpler redundancy schemes (mirroring).

+The classic example of erasing coding improving performance is RAID 5, which provides the same single-drive failure protection while requiring fewer hard drives compared to RAID 1.
+The extra hard drives may then be used to store more data and make use of the improved read/write-speed multiplier on RAID 5.
+This also applies to RAID 6 (double-redundancy: one parity and one erasure code), assuming processing power is sufficient.
+Generalized RAID can work with any number of redundancy drives.
+There are two notations for generalized RAID: RAID7.x refers to a system with x redundancy drives, allowing recovery when as many as x drives fail.
+Alternatively, RAID N+M refers to N regular data drives with M redundancy drives, being able to recover all the data when any M drives fail.

+A more advanced example is EC-Cache, a cluster cache, i.e. a cache distributed among several nodes.
+Such systems can suffer from load imbalance when one node happens to host more popular items and a common method to address this issue is selective replication, i.e. create more replicas for more popular objects.
+However, this method is limited by the available amount of memory.
+By individually dividing every object into k splits and r redundancy units, perfect load balancing can instead be achieved with minimal waste of memory.